Aliases for ADCY2 Gene

 GeneCards Summary for ADCY2 Gene

-ADCY2 (Adenylate Cyclase 2 (Brain)) is a Protein Coding gene.
-Diseases associated with ADCY2 include cholera and corneal dystrophy, reis-bucklers type.
-Among its related pathways are cGMP-PKG signaling pathway and Insulin secretion.
-GO annotations related to this gene include protein heterodimerization activity and phosphorus-oxygen lyase activity.
-An important paralog of this gene is ADCY3.
+ADCY2 (Adenylate Cyclase 2) is a Protein Coding gene.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and phosphorus-oxygen lyase activity.
+An important paralog of this gene is ADCY4.

 Catalyzes the formation of the signaling molecule cAMP in response to G-protein signaling (PubMed:15385642).
 Down-stream signaling cascades mediate changes in gene expression patterns and lead to increased IL6 production.
 Functions in signaling cascades downstream of the muscarinic acetylcholine receptors (By similarity).